Adapting Knowledge for Few-shot Table-to-Text Generation: Experiments

-We use the BART-large model \cite{lewis2020bart} as our backbone generator with the Hugging Face Library \cite{wolf2020transformers}.
-For all tasks in the pretraining module, we utilize a $3\times 10^{-5}$ learning rate optimized by Adam \cite{DBLP:journals/corr/KingmaB14} on an NVIDIA GeForce RTX 3090 GPU.
+In our study, the BART-large model \cite{lewis2020bart} serves as the foundational generator, implemented via the Hugging Face Library \cite{wolf2020transformers}.
+To ensure optimal performance across all pretraining tasks, we employ a learning rate of $3 \times 10^{-5}$, utilizing the Adam optimization algorithm \cite{DBLP:journals/corr/KingmaB14}.
+This computational framework is executed on an NVIDIA GeForce RTX 3090 GPU, providing the necessary hardware acceleration to efficiently manage the extensive computational demands associated with processing large-scale data sets and model training.